 Real Moves, Real Choices

-This misunderstands the analogy entirely.
 In chess, the grandmaster knows the novice will move the queen forward on turn three.
 But the novice actually chooses to move the queen forward.
 The choice is real.
-It's voluntary.
-It's his.
-The grandmaster's foreknowledge doesn't erase the novice's agency—it presupposes it.
-(This is why even secular psychology is beginning to question our illusion of autonomy—our choices feel free precisely because they ARE freely ours, not because they exist in some magical, causeless vacuum.)
+It is voluntary.
+It is his.
+The grandmaster's foreknowledge does not erase his agency — it presupposes it.
+There is nothing to foresee if there is nothing he is going to do.
+(Even secular psychology is beginning to notice this: our choices feel free precisely because they ARE freely ours, not because they exist in some magical, causeless vacuum.)

 Scripture teaches the same about God's sovereignty.
 Consider Joseph: his brothers genuinely chose to sell him into slavery.
 They hated him.
 They plotted.
-They acted on evil intention.
 They were culpable.
-Yet Scripture says:
+Yet that same act, freely and wickedly committed, accomplished the saving of many lives — their malice and God's mercy running through one event, neither cancelling the other.

 Checkmate Before Move One

-Charles Spurgeon taught that Providence is simply the unfolding of what God has eternally decreed — in his own words from the 1858 sermon God's Providence: "I believe that every particle of dust that dances in the sunbeam does not move an atom more or less than God wishes... every leaf that yields to the tempest, has the direction of the Lord.
-God is at work in and works all things."
+Charles Spurgeon taught that Providence is simply the unfolding of what God has eternally decreed — in his own words from his sermon God's Providence: "I believe that every particle of dust that dances in the sunbeam does not move an atom more or less than God wishes — that every particle of spray that dashes against the steamboat has its orbit, as well as the sun in the heavens — that the chaff from the hand of the winnower is steered as the stars in their courses."

-Augustine of Hippo put it even more sharply: "Thus the will is truly free when it is not the servant of vices...
-God's foreknowledge does not compel events; rather, it foresees that which free agents will freely choose."
+Augustine of Hippo put it more sharply: "The will is then truly free when it is not the slave of vices and sins" — and God's foreknowledge of a choice never makes it any less the will's own.

-The cross wasn't Plan B. It was Plan A from the creation of the world.
+The cross wasn't Plan B. It was Plan A from before the foundation of the world.

-Think about what this means.
-When Satan rebelled—before man existed, before creation itself—God had already ordained the cross.
-When Adam bit the apple, there were no surprises in heaven.
+Scripture teaches that Christ was the Lamb "slain from the creation of the world" (Revelation 13:8).
+When Satan rebelled — before man existed, before creation itself — God had already ordained the cross.
+When Adam reached for the fruit, there were no surprises in heaven.
 When the serpent whispered, the outcome was already certain.
 The grandmaster saw checkmate before the first move.

 The Joseph Principle: One Event, Two Intentions